MaptimeCalgary/maptimecalgary.github.io/_posts/meetups/2015-02-23-first-meetup.md

 **Introduction to WebMapping**: A general lay-of-the-land regarding the current (and past) state of putting maps online.

-To help us get an idea of who's interested, please RSVP and then either send us an email at calgary@maptime.io or shoot a tweet to @MaptimeCalgary letting us know who you are and what you're hoping to get out of MaptimeCalgary.
+To help us get an idea of who's interested, please RSVP and then either send us an email at calgary@maptime.io or shoot a tweet to [@{{ site.owner.twitter }}](http://twitter.com/{{ site.owner.twitter }}) letting us know who you are and what you're hoping to get out of MaptimeCalgary.

 ---